 Trey Burke Rookie Cards Checklist and Guide

-Trey Burke has Utah Jazz fans and basketball card collectors salivating after a strong start to his rookie season.
-Despite dealing with a broken finger during the preseason and missing nearly a month of the regular season, Burke's game has shown little rust.
-His name is now listed among other Rookie of the Year favorites, including Michael Carter-Williams and Victor Oladipo, and Trey Burke rookie cards are picking up steam.
+Trey Burke has Utah Jazz fans and basketball card collectors salivating after a strong rookie season.
+Despite dealing with a broken finger during the preseason and missing nearly a month of the regular season, Burke's game showed little rust.
+Although he finished behind Victor Oladipo and Michael Carter-Williams in the Rookie of the Year voting, Trey Burke rookie cards are picking up steam.

-As he finished up high school, Trey Burke was considered one of the top point guards in the country and he eventually decided to play for the University of Michigan.
-After a strong Freshman season, many thought Burke would jump to the NBA but he decided to remain in school.
+Upon completing high school, Trey Burke was considered one of the top point guards in the country and he eventually decided to play for the University of Michigan.
+After a strong freshman season, many thought Burke would jump to the NBA but he decided to remain in school.
 His decision paid off for Michigan and he helped lead the team to the 2013 NCAA Tournament Championship, where they lost to Louisville.
 Burke was named the Big Ten Player of the Year and swept the four major player of the year awards.

-After his impressive Sophomore season, Trey Burke elected to enter the 2013 NBA Draft.
+After his impressive sophomore season, Trey Burke elected to enter the 2013 NBA Draft.
 He was selected 9th overall by the Minnesota Timberwolves, but was immediately dealt to the Utah Jazz.
 There were high expectations for Burke, especially since Utah was weak at the point guard position.
-The early injury lessened the hype, but his great play since he returned has his stock trending upward.
-Trey Burke also snagged Rookie of the Month Awards in December and January, quickly establishing himself as the top rookie in the Western Conference.
+The early injury lessened the hype, but his terrific play once he returned has his stock trending upward.
+Trey Burke also snagged Rookie of the Month Awards in December, January and April, quickly establishing himself as the top rookie in the Western Conference.

 The following list features all Trey Burke rookie cards that are currently available.